Australian Wool Reserve Price Scheme: Final failure of the scheme

-Kevin delivered a well reasoned argument, for a lower floor price, in a speech that he gave at a wool growers conference, at Roma, on 23 May 1990.
+Kerin delivered a well reasoned argument, for a lower floor price, in a speech that he gave at a wool growers conference, at Roma, on 23 May 1990.
 However, the Australian Wool Corporation board and Wool Council remained implacably opposed to either lowering the floor price of 870 cents per kilogram, or abandoning the scheme altogether.
 On 13 June 1990, Kerin exercised his power to set the floor price himself, at 700 cents a kilogram, but this failed to have a significant effect, and the stockpile continued to grow.

 By August 1990, the stockpile stood at 3.25 million bales.
 With Australia in a recession, unemployment at 11%, and short term interest rates at 18%, the Wool Corporation's borrowings and the reduced export income, due to their wool buying, was negatively affecting Australia's current account.
 By September 1990, the stockpile was 3.5 million bales, with the market price just above the floor price.
 But the government and Wool Corporation both tried to tough out the situation, without a further drop in the 700 cent floor price, and tried to resolve the situation by a massive reduction in supply; 15 to 20 million sheep would be slaughtered, and each grower could only sell two-thirds of their previous clip into the market.
 By November 1991, the stockpile reached 4.2 million bales, nearly equivalent to a whole year's production.
 It was anticipated that, if the stockpile were to reach 5 million bales, just the annual costs for storage alone would be $560 million.
-It reached 4.77 million bales on 1 February, 1991.
+It reached 4.77 million bales on 1 February 1991.
 It was incurring costs of around $3 million per day (over $1 billion per year), for storage and interest payments.

 On 11 February 1991, the Cabinet took a decision to end the reserve price scheme and return to the free market.
 The scheme was 'suspended', but in reality it was over.
 A sum of $300 million was allocated to top up growers incomes to the 700 cent floor price, but only until June 1991.
 That still left a debt of around $3.1 billion and the monstrous stockpile.
 The Wool Corporation was put into receivership, and the debt would be repaid by selling off the stockpile and other assets of the corporation.
 The stockpiled wool would be sold off over the next 11 years.